It is a rare complication of cholelithiasis that usually presents with signs and symptoms of gastric outlet obstruction.

-It is the result of a gallstone that enters the intestinal lumen and causes gastric outlet obstruction and occasionally other portions of the intestine as well.
+It is the result of a gallstone that enters the intestinal lumen and causes gastric outlet obstruction and other portions of the intestine.

 The entry point is usually a fistula between the gallbladder and a portion of the stomach or intestine.